wingersonMJ/Like-Me_Clinical_Aggregation/README.md

         between the two levels of the feature.
             - In this way, they contribute less (66% as much, actually) to the distance measurements.
         - Why 0.66?
 An arbitrary choice on my end.
-            - Instead, I could have 'tuned' this value.
-Or, instead, I could have applied a scalar to each variable (categorical and numeric) based on it's univariable association with a recovery outcome, such as time to symptom resolution.
+            - I could have 'tuned' this value.
+Or, instead, I could have applied a scalar to each variable (categorical and numeric) based on its univariable association with a recovery outcome, such as time to symptom resolution.
 5. Select a single patient at random from the dataset
-    - This person will serve as our "example" patient, or the patient we are trying to compare back to.
+    - This person will serve as our "example" patient.
     - Remove this person from the cohort and hold their info off to the side - will be used throughout in various ways!
 6. Calculate distance metrics for every person in the cohort (and for our example patient, too)!
     1. Mahalanobis distance from the cohort
-        - Using Mahalanobis distance, how far is the sample from the mean of the cohort?
+        - Using Mahalanobis distance, how far is the subject from the mean of the cohort?
     2. Mahalanobis distance to the patient
-        - Using Mahalanobis distance, how far is the sample from our example patient?
+        - Using Mahalanobis distance, how far is the subject from our example patient?
     3. Cosine similarity
-        - What is the difference in angle of the sample vector and the example patient vector?
+        - What is the difference in angle of the subject vector and the example patient vector?
 Does not account for the magnitude of each vector, though.
 In a situation where magnitude is important (scale matters and ratios are not particularly important), cosine similarity may not be a good option...
     4. Dot product between vectors, normalized by magnitude
         - Similar to cosine similarity, but is normalized by the magnitude of the largest vector, so magnitude is accounted for.
     5. Euclidean distance
         - Simple and trust-worthy!
 7. Identify a like-me sub-cohort
-    - Select the n subjects closest from the reference cohort based on any of the above distance metrics
+    - Select the N subjects from the reference cohort who are closest to the patient based on any of the above distance metrics
         - I used Mahalanobis distance and euclidean distance to define the closest subjects
-        - I used a flexible sub-cohort size based on the patients Mahalanobis distance from the reference cohort
+        - I used a flexible sub-cohort size (N) based on the patients Mahalanobis distance from the reference cohort
-            - A smaller Mahalanobis distance means the patient's values are closer to the mean of the reference cohort.
+            - A smaller Mahalanobis distance indicates the patient's values are closer to the mean of the reference cohort.
-                - For subjects with a smaller Mahalanobis distance to the cohort, a larger sub-cohort size can be used.
-Because they are very similar to the reference cohort.
+                - For subjects with a smaller Mahalanobis distance to the cohort, a larger sub-cohort size can be used because the patient is very similar to the reference cohort.
-            - A larger Mahalanobis distance means the patient's values are further from the mean of the refernce cohort.
+            - A larger Mahalanobis distance indicates the patient's values are further from the mean of the refernce cohort.
-                - For subjects with a larger Mahalanobis distance to the cohort, a smaller sub-cohort size is necessary, because they are not as similar to the reference cohort and ferwer subjects would be similar to the patient.
+                - For subjects with a larger Mahalanobis distance to the cohort, a smaller sub-cohort size is necessary because the patient is not as similar to the reference cohort and ferwer subjects would be similar to the patient.
     - N = (10 - Patient Mahalanobis Distance to Cohort)*10
-        - The number of subjects in the like-me sub-cohort is related to distance to the reference cohort.
+        - The number of subjects in the like-me sub-cohort is related to the patient's distance to the reference cohort.
-        - Our example patient has a Mahalanobis distance of ~5.5 (about 75th percentile), so their sub-cohort size would be ~45 subjects.
+        - Our example patient has a Mahalanobis distance of ~5.5 (around the 75th percentile), so their sub-cohort size would be ~45 subjects.
 8. Plot clinically-relevant information
     - Clinical characteristics for the sub-cohort
     - Recovery outcomes for the sub-cohort